 Order in the Court: Life Insurance

 In divorces that include provisions for alimony or child support, it is common practice to include a stipulation that the supporting spouse should, in fact, carry a life insurance policy with their ex as the beneficiary.
-This can assure the children will be taken care of should the supporting parent die.
-And it’s particularly important if you suffer from a past or present medical condition.
-So the court orders you to carry life insurance for a specific period of time to make sure this commitment is met.
+This can assure the children will be taken care of should the supporting parent die and it’s particularly important if you suffer from a past or present medical condition.
+Therefore the court orders you to carry life insurance for a specific period of time to make sure this commitment is met.

 The amount of insurance required would be related to the extent of the obligation, but the court is also required to consider the financial impact of paying insurance premiums.